 Did I?
-Like a peck or a make out kiss?
-I don't think I was making out in grade six.
+Like a peck or a make-out kiss?
+I don't think I was making out in grade 6.

 No. By adult standards, it was a peck.
-I'd say by grade six standards, you got laid.
+I'd say by grade 6 standards, you got laid.

 It turns out that Karen remembered exactly one story about me.

-Well my most vivid memory of you is sitting in class and the teacher asking us to pull out our homework.
-And you opening up your desk, and the paper kind of overflowing out of that desk.
-And you rummaging frantically through the desk trying to find what homework we were asked to take out and not being able to find it, and our teacher walking up your desk, everyone knowing what was coming because it probably happened two days before.
-And the teacher just lacing into you and dumping the contents of your desk on the floor.
+My most vivid memory of you is sitting in class and the teacher asking us to pull out our homework and you opening up your desk and the paper kind of overflowing out of that desk.
+And you're rummaging frantically through the desk, trying to find what homework we were asked to take out and not being able to find it, and our teacher walking up to your desk, and everyone knowing what was coming because it probably happened two days before, and the teacher just lacing into you and dumping the contents of your desk on the floor.

-Now, like when that happened, did I seem cool, like a bad boy?
+Now, I mean, when that happened, did I seem cool like a bad boy?

 No. Everyone felt very, very sad for you.

-There's a way you can love a girl in grade six that you'll never have again.
-There's something about kids, or at least the way I was a kid, that is purely romantic, in the truest, love sonneteering sense of the word.
+There's a way you can love a girl in grade 6 that you'll never have again.
+There's something about kids, or at least the way I was as a kid, that is purely romantic in the truest love-sonneteering sense of the word.